I call this one “some kids on Foss”, colorized, ca. 2017

 Another secret society, they sometimes do funny pranks or release random shit about lemonade stands and things.
 The house is located on Wyllys across from Roth’s house.
 Enter at your own risk.

 In reference to the number of people who are in a room: 1-2-3.
-You might be in a Double-turned-Triple this year – so expect to be real tight-knit with your roomies.
-On the plus side, you have two built in buddies, or alternatively, twice as much sexiling.
-You might also be in a Triple turned Double this year – so expect to host a lot of pre-games.
+While this year there are no triples so that people can more easily quarantine if they have to, normally the poor freshmen might be in a Double-turned-Triple this year.
+Either way, expect to be real tight-knit with your roomies.
+The plus side of a triple is that you have two built in buddies, or alternatively, twice as much sexiling.
+You might also be in a Triple turned Double – which is usually the scene of some solid pregaming.

 These are fairly rare, and even when people do have them people don’t call them this, so please don’t call them this.
 A room that’s supposed to be a double where one of the people moved out.
 A single that’s supposed to be a double.
 The holy grail of rooms for wholesome fun, and dancing around in your underwear.
 You can even join the two twin XL to make a DIY Queen bed!